Sustainable Finance Disclosure Regulation Disclosures

 Integration of Sustainability Risks into Investment Decision-Making Process

-As a global macro multi-asset manager, our first investment goal is to build a deep understanding of how economies and markets work.
-Because issues relating to environmental, social, and governance dynamics often impact global economies and markets, we have made it a priority to deeply research these issues and to integrate that research into our investment process in a manner that is consistent with our systematic way of managing money.
-As a result, any research insight related to environmental or social issues that we believe would have material impact on financial performance flows through to each portfolio consistent with its portfolio objectives.
+As a global macro multi-asset manager, our investment process is rooted in a deep understanding of how economies and markets work.
+Because environmental, social, and governance dynamics often impact global economies and markets, we deeply research these issues and integrate that research into our investment process in a manner that is consistent with our systematic way of managing money.
+Our approach seeks to understand how ESG considerations impact the financial objectives of return and risk.
+As a result, any research insight related to environmental or social issues that we believe would have material impact on financial performance flows through to each portfolio consistent with its objectives.

 Remuneration Policy